chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 ## Quick Introduction to Concert Keyboardist

 Concert Keyboardist was created for the enjoyment of playing existing midi files live.
 Playing Concert Keyboardist feels remarkably like playing a real instrument.
-There are many thousands of midi files available for download for free on the Internet, (or you can create your own) and you can play them though as you were a "Concert keybordist" even on just a computer keyboard.
+There are many thousands of midi files available for download for free on the Internet, (or you can create your own) and you can play them as though you were a "Concert keybordist" even on just a computer keyboard.
-You play can the notes from any midi file, in real time with your own note timings, durations, velocities and tempo.
+You play the notes in real time with your own note timings, durations, velocities and tempo.

 Concert Keyboardist **always** plays the correct notes, **no matter what keys or notes you play**.
 Each time you press a key on your keyboard, Concert Keyboardist plays the next "Target Note" in the score.
-It them autoplays at the correct times any notes "Chained" off the target note.
+Them it autoplays any notes "Chained" off the target note, at the correct times.
 When it reaches the next Target Note it waits for you to press another key.
+If you try to trigger the next target note while the previous chained notes are still playing, it and its chained notes are added to the currently playing chain.

-It's up to you to trigger the target notes at times that sound good to you, like playing them on a real instrument.
+It's up to you to trigger the flowing target notes at times that sound good to you, like playing a real instrument, but easier.

 Notes scroll right-to-left as you play, at a rate approximately determined by the tempo from the midi file.
-You choose when to play each target note and how long to hold it.
+You control when to play each target note and how long to hold it.
 On an attached velocity-sensitive midi keyboard you can also control note velocity (loudness) by how  hard you press the key that triggers it.
 The velocity of any notes chained off the target note are also adjusted proportionally.

 If you are playing on a computer keyboard (i.e. not velocity sensitive) Concert Keyboardist uses the note velocities from the score.

-Concert Keyboardist gradually adjusts its tempo to the tempo you choose to play so you are not locked to the tempo in the midi file.
+Concert Keyboardist gradually adjusts its tempo (rate of scrolling) to match to your current tempo.
+You are not locked to the tempo in the midi file.

-You can also edit midi files to customize how they play and you can save your changes in a Concert Keyboardist file.
+You can also edit details of midi files to customize how they play and save your changes in a Concert Keyboardist file.

-It's important to realize however that in this version of Concert keyboardist it's not possible to add or remove notes (maybe in a future version).
+It's important to realize however that in this version of Concert keyboardist **it's not possible to add or remove notes** (maybe in a future version).
 However you can load and play midi files that you create in some other application.

 ## Installation

-Concert Keyboardist is compatible with Mac OS 10.6 or higher, Windows 7 and Winndows 10.
+Concert Keyboardist is compatible with Mac OS 10.6 or higher, Windows 7 and Windows 10.
 To install:

 * Copy the Concert keyboardist application to your Applications folder.
 * Copy the included folder of example files to anywhere you choose.
-Possibly your Desktop, Documents folder, or a folder where you keep midi files.
+Possibly your Documents folder, Desktop, or a folder where you keep midi files.
 * Concert keyboardist currently does not make sound of its own.
 It sends midi messages and you need to route theme to a software synthesizer (or hardware synthesizer).
 The easiest option on a Macintosh is to use GarageBand which is free and has a wide range of sounds to choose from.
-Also GarageBand automatically received midi message from all output ports on you system so it automatically receives from the Concert Keyboardist default output.
+Also GarageBand automatically receives midi messages from all midi output ports on your system so it automatically receives from the Concert Keyboardist default output.
 * Setup with GarageBand:
     * Download and install GarageBand (it's free to Mac owners).
     * Open GarageBand.